 This approach is easy, inexpensive, and requires almost no habit change.

 Don’t have a bulk store in your area?
 You can order Dr. Bronner’s castile soap in bulk.
 This isn’t a plastic-free option, but a one-quart bottle of castile soap can make 320 ounces of liquid dish soap.

 I’m a huge fan of using the cleaning powerhouse Sal Suds around the home!
 If you’re not familiar, Sal Suds is Dr. Bronner’s cleaning concentrate.
 It is even more condensed than their castile soap and is an excellent cleaner.

-Just like all of Dr. Bronner’s products, Sal Suds is made without animal testing and Sal Suds is an excellent multipurpose product.
-If you know about water types, Sal Suds is ideal for folks with hard water.
+Just like all of Dr. Bronner’s products, Sal Suds is made without animal testing and Sal Suds is a truly multipurpose product.
+Sal Suds is ideal for folks with hard water.
 Read our complete Sal Suds review here!

-Although it is a synthetic cleaner, it is made of entirely biodegradable ingredients.
+Although it is a synthetic detergent, it is made of entirely biodegradable ingredients.
 You can use this as a dish soap concentrate and simply dilute it following the instructions below.